About Me

 I am currently a postdoc at Rice University.
 Before joining Rice, I completed my PhD at Purdue University.
 See my ORCID for up-to-date information about my publications and latest research.

 I am also interested in teaching and outreach.
 You can find some instructional materials I have created in the resources section.
-I volunteer with Letters to a Pre-Scientist, and I am always happy to hear about outreach opportunities!
+I have volunteered with Letters to a Pre-Scientist and judged at the Science & Engineering Fair of Houston, and I am always happy to hear about outreach opportunities!